Jenil133/CTS-PRODIGI-/README.md

 4. This user can then upload 10-30 second videos, demonstrating their products to sell them.
 They have to provide tags and keywords for a good reach.<br>
 5. The second form of user, the buyer will create their own account having their information(name, address, contact).<br>
 6. This information will be confidential and will only be shared to the store if the user buys something from a page on the app.<br>
 7. We are introducing a new coin/currency on our platform where user can buy the products using it .
-User can easily exchange it with other currency
+User can easily exchange it with other currency. <br>
 8. This buyer profile will be connected to a wallet.
 The user can swap their currencies with the app's currency to buy things.<br>
 9. The user can either search a product or mindlessly scroll through new content. <br>
 10. Upon setting up a buyers profile, the buyer will have latest product on their feed.
 With time their feed will get customised according to them.<br>